codingbook/wordpress-addon-plugins/README.md

 # wordpress-addon-plugins
-For smaller or out of the box tasks purposed plugins are good.
+For smaller or out-of-the-box tasks.